MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-how-publish-and-install-an-extension-v2.md

 2. To install the extension on one or more tenants, use the `Install-NAVApp` cmdlet .

-    The following example installs the MyExtension for Tenant1 and Tenant3.
-In single-tenant deployments, you either specify default as the tenant ID, or you omit the `–Tenant` parameter.
+    The following example installs the extension **My Extension** for Tenant1 and Tenant3.
+In single-tenant deployments, you either specify `default` as the tenant ID, or you omit the `–Tenant` parameter.

     ```
     Install-NAVApp -ServerInstance YourDynamicsNAVServer -Name ”My Extension” –Tenant Tenant1, Tenant3